Lbuell/Fibonacci-challenge/README.md

-# A simple Recursive Fibonacci solution
+# A simple Fibonacci solution
 <!-- If you'd like to use a logo instead uncomment this code and remove the text above this line

   ![Logo](URL to logo img file goes here)